Using dust to constrain dark matter models: Acknowledgements

 \section{Acknowledgements}

-The authors would like to thank the referee, Mark Lovell, for their valuable comments in improving this publication, as well as useful discussions with Alexander Knebe and Desika Narayanan.
-AU and RM also acknowledge UWA/ICRAR for supporting a research visit.
+The authors would like to thank the referee, Mark Lo v ell, for their valuable comments in improving this publication, as well as useful discussions with Alexander Knebe and Desika Narayanan.
+AU and RM also acknowledge the University of Western Australia/ICRAR for supporting a research visit.
 This research was supported in part by the Australian Government through the Australian Research Council Centre of Excellence for Dark Matter Particle Physics (CDM, CE200100008), and in part by the Australian Research Council Centre of Excellence for All Sky Astrophysics in 3 Dimensions (ASTRO 3D, CE170100013).
 AU acknowledges the support of an Australian Government Research Training Program Scholarship, and DC acknowledges the support of an ARC Future Fellowship (FT220100841).
 This work was performed on the OzSTAR national facility at Swinburne University of Technology.
 The OzSTAR program receives funding in part from the Astronomy National Collaborative Research Infrastructure Strategy (NCRIS) allocation provided by the Australian Government, and from the Victorian Higher Education State Investment Fund (VHESIF) provided by the Victorian Government.